 Just outside the picturesque market town of Huntly, Huntly castle is located in the heart of the Aberdeen countryside and dates back to the 12th Century.
 Although mostly ruined, there is a well-preserved five storey tower and plenty of impressive features to find, including original fireplaces and exquisitely carved stonework.

-You’re never short of a distillery in Scotland, but Strathisa Distillery is arguably the most beautiful!
+You’re never short of a distillery in Scotland, but Strathisla Distillery is arguably the most beautiful!
 Established in 1786, it’s also the oldest continually-operating distillery in Scotland.
-Strathisa Distillery makes the main component of Chivas Regal blend.
+Strathisla Distillery makes the main component of Chivas Regal blend.

 Take a distillery tour where you can learn about the craft of whisky making, the different types of whisky and even take a taste test at the end.
 If you like what you taste, don’t forget to stop off in the gift shop where you can buy a bottle (or two!) to take home.

 If you’re really into your whisky, you can take a Chivas Cellar Tasting where connoisseurs can sample whisky straight from the cask!

 Baxters is a household name, famous for its delicious soups, sauces and condiments, and in Fochabers you can discover the original shop owned by George Baxter, opened in 1868.

 At Baxter’s Highland Village you can step back in time with a selection of specialist shops, selling food gifts, clothes, and cookware.
 No trip to Baxter’s is complete without a visit to the flagship Baxter’s shop and restaurant, serving traditional Scottish fayre and Baxters specialties.

 Brodie Countryfare is a must-visit for relaxing shopping experience - from luxury homeware and contemporary fashion, to a huge range of Scottish gifts and toys, there’s so much to discover in this beautiful department store.